sass/sass/proposal/floating-point.md

 [doubles]: #double

-* They are equal according to the according to the `compareQuietEqual` predicate as defined by [IEEE 754 2019], §5.11.
+* They are equal according to the `compareQuietEqual` predicate as defined by [IEEE 754 2019], §5.11.

 * They are both finite numbers and the mathematical numbers they represent produce the same value when rounded to the nearest 1e⁻¹¹ (with ties away from